Ren0k/Project-Atmospheric-Drag/README.md

 Fairings use a procedural drag cube generation system, and are not available in the partdatabase file.
 The system used to generate drag cubes is based on a camera tool in unity and can not be recreated with kOS.
 As such, if fairings are used the user will have to manually specify drag cube values with the tool provided by the user interface.
+If not, a function will try to guess the value based on its properties.

+## ModuleDragModifier

+Certain parts like landing gears and parachute have a module called **ModuleDragModifier**.
+They are a direct modifier to drag, usually depending on a certain state.
+Landing gears have different modifier values for their deployed/retracted states.
+The ModuleDragModifier values are included in the ExtraDatabase.

 # Section 3